 If you think that salt build up is just an annoyance, think again.
 While accumulation of salt crystals can make it tough to see out of windows, these crystals can also cause the windows to deteriorate over time.

 If left untreated, the crystals from salt can weaken window glass and frame materials.
 While the glass and frames won’t crumble into dust, they might corrode enough to allow water to leak through the windows.
 Corroded windows from efflorescence can also lead to higher energy bills, since more energy can pass through the weakened window space.
 Ultimately, corroded windows must be replaced and this can cost thousands of dollars.

 Fortunately, it’s easy to protect your windows from this damage.
 Regular and effective cleaning of salty windows will prevent corrosion entirely.
 The key is to remain vigilant.

-We understand that many people holiday at warmer times of the year.
+We understand that many people holiday down the Surf Coast in Victoria at warmer times of the year.
 The holiday home though can be left vacant in the cooler months and can be out of sight and out of mind.
 In coastal areas salt air is always present.

-If you live in a coastal area, your windows are bombarded with salt on a constant basis.
-If you only clean your windows occasionally, corrosion could still occur over time.
+If you live in places like Torquay, Anglesea Fairhaven or Lorne your windows are bombarded with salt on a constant basis.
+If you only clean your windows occasionally, corrosion could still occur not only to glass but also to your window frames over time.

 The key to keeping windows from corroding from continued efflorescence is vigilance.